The AI Search Manual

 Retrieval Analyst

-Core responsibilities of a Retrieval Analyst include:
+The core responsibilities of a Retrieval Analyst include:

-Source: Duane Forrester Decodes – “12 New KPIs for the GenAI Era
+Source: Duane Forrester Decodes – “12 New KPIs for the GenAI Era”

 Retrieval Analysts conduct controlled experiments to understand AI behavior and then translate the findings into actionable optimization strategies.
 The insights gained become essential for ensuring prospects discover your brand, regardless of their search behavior.